AdobeDocs/commerce-operations.en/help/install/prerequisites/web-server/nginx.md

 ---
-title: nginx
+title: Nginx
-functional_areas:
-  - Install
-  - System
-  - Setup
+description:
 ---

+# Nginx

-Magento supports nginx 1.18 (or the [latest mainline version](https://nginx.org/en/linux_packages.html#mainline)).
+Adobe Commerce supports nginx 1.18 (or the [latest mainline version](https://nginx.org/en/linux_packages.html#mainline)).
 You must also install the latest version of `php-fpm`.

 Installation instructions vary based on which operating system you are using.
 See [PHP](php-settings.html) for information.